Australian Guide to DENIX Non-Firing / Imitation Replica Guns and Replica Weapons

 Replica pistols are legal to own and display without a license in QLD.
 There is however a reasonable expectation that sensible display and use that does not cause public alarm is adhered to.
 That remains more or less the same.

 Any form of replica weapon that was manufactured as a replica / has never been a ‘working firearm’ will now also be fully legal to sell and possess with a ‘reasonable excuse’.
 Sensible display and / or storage without license will be permitted.
-This include Denix replica assault rifles and submachine guns from February 2021 (current restrictions on these remain in place until then).
+This include Denix replica assault rifles and submachine guns from February 2021.

 The entire range of Denix replicas will now be available to anyone in QLD who wishes to collect, display or make use of replicas in such a way so as not to cause ‘public alarm’ without needing any license.